Jetrel: Reception

 Reviewers Lance Parkin and Mark Jones complained that Neelix's forgiveness was too hasty but accepted that it was inevitable in the scope of one episode.

 The episode had a Nielsen rating of 5.8 when it aired in 1995.

+In 2022, a reviewer on the website Collider listed the episode in their top 25 episodes of Star Trek: Voyager and wrote "The beauty of science-fiction is its ability to reflect real-world incidents through a genre-specific lens".